Thanks for visiting our blog 🙂

 Will you review any more APS-C lenses?

-We all use Sony a7 series cameras at the moment so we have no reason to use and review APS-C lenses.
+We all use Sony A7 series cameras at the moment so we have little reason to use and review APS-C lenses.
 There might still be exceptions though.

 Do you want to borrow lens X from me for a review?

 Thanks for the offer!
-Usually though we are more limited by the time we don’t have than the lenses we don’t have and our answer is no. Most of the time we have a few lenses waiting to be reviewed.
+Usually though, we are more limited by the time we don’t have than the lenses we don’t have and our answer is no. Most of the time we have a few lenses waiting to be reviewed.
 When we are looking for a specific lens we usually ask on the blog or at Facebook.
-There is one exception though: If you have a rare or expensive lens we might be interested.
-So if you want to borrow us your Leica 2/180 Apo or Zeiss Aposonnar 2/200 don’t hesitate to contact us :).

 Can I write a guest post?